 The Role of CAR in Cyclophosphamide-based Chemotherapy

-Cyclophosphamide (CPA), an alkylating prodrug, has been used extensively in the treatment of hematologic malignancies, in particular, as an important component in the front-line regimens for non-Hodgkin lymphoma and chronic lymphocytic leukemia.
+Cyclophosphamide (CPA), an alkylating prodrug, has been used extensively in the treatment of hematologic malignancies, and particularly as an important component in the front-line regimens for non-Hodgkin lymphoma and chronic lymphocytic leukemia.
 Unfortunately, despite aggressive chemotherapy, a significant number of patients remain uncured due to development of drug resistance and/or intolerable toxicities.
-The need for further optimization of the current regimens is evident.
+The need for further optimization of the current regimens are evident.
 We strive to improve the therapeutic efficacy of CPA-based chemotherapy by enhancing metabolic conversion of CPA to the pharmacologically active 4-hydroxylcyclophosphamide (4-OH-CPA) via CYP2B6, but not to the N-dechloroethyl-cyclophosphamide and the toxic chloroacetaldehyde by CYP3A4.
 Towards this end, we have shown that activation of human CAR preferentially induces the expression of hepatic CYP2B6 over CYP3A4 and increased the formation of 4-OH-CPA.
 We have also developed a unique human primary hepatocyte (HPH)-leukemia co-culture model and demonstrated that co-administration of CPA with a selective hCAR activator significantly enhances apoptosis in leukemia cells without increasing hepatotoxicity.
-Most recently, utilizing an improved multi-tissue co-culture model, we have shown the beneficial effects of including a hCAR activator in the clinically used regimen (CHOP) for lymphoma treatment.
+Most recently, utilizing an improved multi-tissue co-culture model, we have shown the beneficial effects of including a hCAR activator in the clinically-used lymphoma treatment regimen (CHOP).
 Eventually, we expect to establish hCAR as a novel therapeutic target facilitating CPA-based chemotherapy for hematopoietic malignancies.